 Chef Jeremy Fox’s seasonal kitchen and wine bar already has the feeling of a timeless institution.
 The dining room and lounge are toasty and relaxed with a neighborhood vibe, thanks to the boisterous local clientele.
 A large picture window overlooking the street brightens the dark wood tables and cushioned banquettes.

 The market-inspired menu is proudly crammed with the names of local farmers, reminding guests of the humble ingredients at the base of each sophisticated composition.
-The kitchen's versatility and range of talent is clear from the first bite of green beans in shallot vinaigrette with a delectable heap of shaved cheese.
-Heavily embellished or more ambitious dishes are just as pleasing—especially the unexpected combination of earthy-sweet beets, grains and berries all held in perfect balance.
-The aromatic pozole verde is wonderfully tangy and refreshing, loaded with Hope Ranch mussels, hominy and fried tortilla strips.
-Much of this elevated farm-to-table menu is designed for sharing.
+The kitchen's versatility and range in talent is clear from the first bite of green beans tossed in shallot vinaigrette with a delectable heap of shaved cheese.
+Heavily embellished or more ambitious dishes are just as pleasing, and may include the unexpected combination of earthy-sweet beets, grains, and berries all held together in perfect harmony.
+The aromatic pozole verde is wonderfully tangy, loaded with Hope Ranch mussels, hominy, and fried tortilla strips.
+Much of this elevated farm-to-table carte is designed for sharing.

 Breads and desserts are a formidable treat here, so be sure to try the bread au chocolat made with chunks of caramelized brioche, or ice cream in flavors like pea, mint and macadamia.